ChristopherBiscardi/christopherbiscardi.github.com/content/i-use-typst-now/main.typ

 I first came across Typst a number of years ago #cite(<bib:yt:typst>), around the time it launched and it has been on my radar ever since.

-For a long time now, Typst has made great strides in being a modern LaTeX competitor, which means I've been using it to write book-length content in directory on my laptop all that time.
+For a long time now, Typst has made great strides in being a modern LaTeX competitor, which means I've been using it to write book-length content in a directory on my laptop all that time.
 More recently they've expanded their sights to be more general, "*The new foundation for documents*", and I think it's a good direction.

 == What do I like about Typst? <what-do-i-like-about-typst>